lrivallain/vuptime/_posts/2020-04-01-rest-loves-swagger-demo.md

 ### Docker

-Firs, we need a docker setup (in order to avoid installing localy, the codegen software).
+First, we need a docker setup (in order to avoid installing locally, the codegen software).
 I won't explain how to install and configure a docker host, this is not the point of the post.

 We get the docker image of Swagger Codegen: